 Then slowly drizzle in the olive oil until it looks smooth and creamy.

-If you are adding any additional ingredients like roasted red peppers, sundried tomatoes, roasted garlic, or
+If you are adding any additional ingredients like roasted red peppers (like in this roasted red pepper hummus), sundried tomatoes, roasted garlic, or

 3. The secret to perfect hummus - cold water or ice cubes.